Fine Alpine Art

 Armand Charlet mountain guide Swiss Alps

 Widely recognized as the most gifted mountain guide of his generation, Armand Charlet rises to every challenge the Alps throw at him.
-Taming theAiguille Verte and the Aiguilles du Diable, he sails from firsts to incredible feats, on the flanks of Mont Blanc and at the gates of heaven.
+Tame theAiguille Verte and the Aiguilles du Diable, he sails from firsts to incredible feats, on the flanks of Mont Blanc and at the gates of heaven.
 I invite you to discover the story of Armand Charlet, portrait of a legendary guide.

 Armand Charlet: Birth of a legendary guide